jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 Some notes about this code:
 - Only works for types with a public constructor accepting a single `Guid`.
 - Delegates are cached for performance.
-- Factory is made thread-safe by using a `ConcurrentDictionary` as cache.

 ## Benchmarking the Approaches